gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    on ports and VTAG in the common header.
-In that association context for the DTLS chunk the DTLS Connection Index (DCI) is used to look up the key-material from the one DTLS connection used to authenticate the peer and establish this key-materail.
+In that association context for the DTLS chunk the DTLS Connection Index (DCI) is used to look up the key-material from the one DTLS connection used to authenticate the peer and establish this key-material.
 Using the identified key-material and context the content of the DTLS chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
 And if decryption and integrity